scrollmapper/bible_databases_deuterocanonical/sources/en/1-maccabees/1-maccabees.md

 **[9:18]** Judas also was killed, and the remnant fled.

-**[9:19]** THen Jonathan and Simon took Judas their brother, and buried him in the sepulchre of his fathers in Modin.
+**[9:19]** Then Jonathan and Simon took Judas their brother, and buried him in the sepulchre of his fathers in Modin.

 **[9:20]** Moreover they bewailed him, and all Israel made great lamentation for him, and mourned many days, saying,